 I use music in different ways to cure life’s ailments.

-A few times a week, I’ll put on the Music on Demand channels and get my sweat on.
+A few times a week, I’ll blast music from my elac debut 2 speaker and get my sweat on.
 I lie on my yoga mat and do some stretching while listening to music, then I’ll do my work-out routine and throughout, I’ll just freelance dance.
 I switch it up to anything from oldies to 90’s music for whatever mood I’m in.
 I’m a huge Classic Rock fan though, it always gets me feeling good.

 It’s a load of TLC for my mind and body.
 I’m able to just dance and forget everything.
 If a certain song I love comes on, it really gets me really energized and I’ll work-out twice as hard.
 I’ve always been a lover of dancing and music, but I’m pretty shy, so dancing in my room to my favorite tunes is the best.
 Unless I’m drunk, I’ll dance in front of anyone!